 I went with SNAV.
 In April, they have a boat four times a day.
 Take care because the last boat returns at 6pm.
 It is a closed boat where only passengers can go and where there is no possibility of taking the car.

 The duration of the journey is approximately one hour and the cost is approximately €14 each way.

 I think the number of boats are not enough and the departure times from Naples is not adequated (08:25, 12:30, 16:20, 19:00).
 In my opinion, they should increase the frequency of boats.

 Who has not taken advantage of the visit to the wonderful Naples to make a quick getaway to the romantic Capri?
 I have done it and it is really worth it.
-But, as always, we have a certain tendency to do what most do and it is often difficult for us to venture to discover places that are not so famous and that are fantastic.
+But, as always, we have a certain tendency to do what people do and it is often difficult for us to venture to discover places that are not so famous and that are awesome also.